daredumidu/web_request/README.md

 # web_request
-get, post request and MD5 encryption
+get, post request and MD5 encryption.
+Useful script in Hack the Box "Emdee five for life" challenge.